Architecture Overview

 - Load symbol index

-- Register all tools with ToolCenter
+- Register domain tools with ToolCenter (trading, market-search, equity, news, analysis, thinking, session, ...)

-- Create AgentCenter with GenerateRouter
+- Create AgentCenter with ProviderRouter

 - Create ConnectorCenter